AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 or to discuss any kind of boundary or limit.
 But what's the headline on that article?

-Oh, well, the headline, which wouldn't be his headline, it'd be the Guardian's headline, is AI pioneer warns of dangers of humans losing control.
-What page is that on?
+Oh, well, the headline, which would be his headline, be the Guardian's headline, is AI pioneer warns of dangers of humans losing control.
+And what page is that on?
 19, Stuart.

 No, I think it's probably something about